Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Real data examples

 We can see from Table \ref{tab:ONPG-table} and Figure \ref{fig:ONPG-plot} that the classical OLS fit is heavily affected by the presence of outliers in the data.
 The KPS method is ignoring the rightmost 2 observations even though they are not outlying observations.
 Our proposed MDPDE with the optimum value of $\alpha=0.26$ provides much better and stable parameter estimates with lower prediction error for most of the data; in fact, all the values of $\alpha \geq \widehat{\alpha}$ yield similar estimators and model fits.
-MDPDE with $\alpha = 0.1$ and Tukey's M-estimator also yield reasonable model fits but higher TAPE compared to the MDPDE with $\alpha = 0.26$.
+MDPDE with $\alpha = 0.1$ and Tukey's M-estimator also yield reasonable model fits but higher TAPE compared to the MDPDE with $\alpha = 0.26$ (optimum choice).

-Subsequently, we have also tested for the validity of the Michaelis-Menten model (i.e, test of $\beta_2$ following the hypothesis in \eqref{testofth2}) for this dataset using the classical Wald test and the proposed MDPDE based Wald-type test.
-The observed values of the test statistic $\widetilde{W}_{n,\alpha}$, described in \eqref{mmsigniftestst} in Section \ref{mmtesting}, are given in Table \ref{tab:ONPGtest} along with the associated (one-sided) p-values.
+\btxt{The robust MDPDEs (at the optimum $\alpha=0.26$) of the MM model parameters suggest a significantly lower value of $V_{max}$ (128.515 vs 165.004) and $K_m$ (2.582 vs 12.350) compared to the classical OLS estimates, indicating an upward bias in the classical non-robust fit.
+This is potentially caused by a clear outlier present in the data having a significantly low recorded initial reaction velocity.
+This smaller estimated $K_m$ indicates a higher substrate affinity, suggesting the $\beta$-galactosidase reaches the half-maximal velocity at a lower ONPG concentration than the value predicted by the OLS estimate.
+As a result, our estimate enhances the reliability in the enzyme-kinetic modelling of $\beta$-galactosidase enzyme with ONPG substrate, avoiding overestimation of the enzyme efficiency that might otherwise lead to inaccurate decisions during industrial bio-catalysis scale-up.}

+Subsequently, we also tested for the validity of the Michaelis-Menten model (i.e, test of $\beta_2$ following the hypothesis in \eqref{testofth2}) for this dataset using the classical Wald test and the proposed MDPDE-based Wald-type test.
+The observed values of the test statistic $\widetilde{W}_{n,\alpha}$, described in \eqref{mmsigniftestst}, are given in Table \ref{tab:ONPGtest} along with the associated (one-sided) p-values.
 It is evident that the classical Wald test (at $\alpha = 0$) fails to reject the null hypothesis in \eqref{testofth2} at $5\%$ level of significance and hence fails to justify the validity of the MM model for this particular dataset, due to the presence of outliers.
-However, our MDPDE based Wald-type tests with $\alpha\geq 0.1$ provide robust inferences by rejecting the null hypothesis in \eqref{testofth2} and hence justifying the validity of the MM model.
-In fact, these Wald-type tests at the optimum value of $\alpha$ and beyond (i.e., for $\alpha \geq 0.26$) all reject the null hypothesis at any reasonable level of significance, successfully suppressing any effect of outlying observations present in the dataset.
+However, our MDPDE-based Wald-type tests with $\alpha\geq 0.1$ provide robust inferences by rejecting the null hypothesis in \eqref{testofth2} and hence justifying the validity of the MM model.
+In fact, these Wald-type tests at the optimum $\alpha$ and beyond (i.e., for $\alpha \geq 0.26$) all reject the null hypothesis at any reasonable level of significance, successfully suppressing any effect of outlying observations.